Christ and the Holy Spirit

 The Spirit is plainly portrayed in the Bible as a being One who speaks (Acts 8:29), guides (John 16:13 NKJV), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and can be grieved (Ephesians 4:30).
 In fact, the scriptures were written by inspiration from the Holy Spirit.
 “Knowing this first, that no prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.”

-The following verse best describes the work of the Holy Spirit in relation to the work of Jesus on our behalf “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14 NKJV).
+Paul revealed the relationship of the Holy Spirit to that of the Father and the Son, “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14).

 Finally, the Father, Son, and Spirit always point away from themselves and towards the other two.
 The Father to glorifies the Son, the Son lives to glorify the Father, and the Spirit lives to glorify the Father and Son (John 17:1, 5; John 16:14; John 13:31, 32).

 Check out our Bible Answers page for more information on a variety of topics.